Nightjar LogoSign in

 Generic prompts like "plus-size" produce inconsistent results.
 Be specific: "plus-size with rounder hips and thighs, curvy figure."
 For athletic builds: "toned arms and legs, strong core, defined abs, fit body with muscle definition."

-Reference-based tools eliminate the guessing game.
-Upload an image of a model with your target body type and the AI will match it.
-No prompt engineering required.
+Reference-based tools reduce the guessing game.
+Build a Fashion Model from reference Assets of someone with your target body type and reuse it across the catalog.
+No prompt engineering required for the next product.

 Details in our body type customization guide.